Peter Berrill

 I earned my PhD at the Center for Industrial Ecology at Yale School of the Environment, graduating in June 2021 with a dissertation titled ‘A comparison of strategies for mitigation of lifecycle greenhouse gases from residential buildings in the United States’.
 I have a Masters in Industrial Ecology jointly awarded in 2015 by University of Graz and Leiden University.

-I am an active member in the International Society for Industrial Ecology since 2016 and I serve on the board of the Life Cycle Sustainability Assessment section since January 2023.
+I am an active member in the International Society for Industrial Ecology since 2016, where I am member of the nominating committee.
+I served on the board of the Life Cycle Sustainability Assessment section in 2023.

 A recent CV can be found here